BLOAT: THE MOTHER OF ALL EMERGENCIES

 In is crucially important that the owners of big dogs be aware of this condition and prepared for it.
 Know where to take your dog during overnight or Sunday hours for emergency care.
 Avoid exercising your dog after a large meal.
 Know what to watch for.
 Enjoy the special friendship a large dog provides but at the same time be aware of the large dog's special needs and concerns.

 PREVENTION: GASTROPEXY SURGERY

 Preventive gastropexy is an elective surgery usually done at the time of spay or neuter in a breed considered "at risk."
-The gastropexy, as mentioned, tacks the stomach to the body wall so that it cannot twist and cause a life-threatening bloat.
+The gastropexy, as mentioned, tacks the stomach to the body wall which drastically reduces the stomach's ability to twist.
 The stomach may distend with gas in an attempt to bloat but since twisting is not possible, this becomes a painful and uncomfortable situation but nothing more serious than that.
+That said, gastropexy is not an absolute guarantee against twisting but we are talking about a recurrence rate of 76% without gastropexy versus 6% recurrence with gastropexy.
 A study by Ward, Patonek, and Glickman reviewed the benefit of prophylactic surgery for bloat.
 The lifetime risk of death from bloat was calculated, along with estimated treatment for bloat, versus cost of prophylactic gastropexy.
 Prophylactic gastropexy was found to make sense for at-risk breeds, especially the Great Dane, which is at highest risk for bloat.